Fantom-foundation/fantom-rfcs/rfcs/fantom-framework.md

 Unlike the Ethereum virtual machine, the Fantom virtual machine does not require every participant to compute the next state to verify it.
 Participants must generate a certificate to prove that the state transition caused by their submitted transaction is valid.
-Other participants only need to verify the certificate to esnure the computed state is correct.
+Other participants only need to verify the certificate to ensure the computed state is correct.

 {backmatter}